By Victoria Walling

 Freedom is closely associated with choice, with a certain belief that having greater choice equals to greater freedom.
 Schwartz explains in his book that while freedom is essential, there is a fine line between having the freedom to choose what we want and being paralyzed because of too many options.
 This unconstrained freedom leads to choice paralysis, the inability to choose one option among many, resulting to negative emotions and choice fatigue.

-As brands, that’s not what you want your consumers to go through when they need to purchase a product in the healthy F&B industry.
+As brands, that’s not what you want your consumers to go through when they need to purchase a product in the better-for-you F&B CPG industry.

 Finding the Balance in the Market